Gennaro Gattuso: Napoli

 On 11 December 2019, Gattuso was appointed head coach of Napoli following the sacking of Carlo Ancelotti the previous day.

 On 13 June 2020, Napoli achieved a 1–1 home draw with Inter in the second leg of the Coppa Italia semi-finals, which allowed them to progress to the 2020 Coppa Italia final following a 2–1 aggregate victory; Gattuso dedicated the achievement to his sister, who had recently died.
-On 17 June, Napoli went on to win the final against Juventus 4–2 on penalties after a goalless draw.
+On 17 June, Napoli won the final against Juventus 4–2 on penalties after a goalless draw.

 On 23 May 2021, the final day of the league, Gattuso was unable to secure a fourth-place finish for Napoli after a 1–1 home draw with Verona, finishing fifth.
-One point below Juventus, who secured qualification to the following season's Champions League after a victory at Bologna.
+They earned one point less than Juventus, who secured qualification to the following season's Champions League after a victory at Bologna.
 The club's chairman, Aurelio De Laurentiis, put an end to Gattuso's tenure as the head coach of Napoli after one year and a half.